ISI-MIP/isimip-qc/README.md

   --log-path LOG_PATH   base path for the log files for individual files
 ```

-The only mandatory options are the simulation_round and the sector to be considered.
+The only mandatory option is the `schema_path`, which specifies the pattern and schema to use.
+The `schema_path` consitst of the `simulation_round`, the `product`, and the `sector` seperated by slashes, e.g. `ISIMIP3a/OutputData/water_global`.

 Default values for the optional arguments are set in the code, but can also be provided via:

 * a config file given by `--config-file`, or located at `isimip-qc.conf`, `~/.isimip-qc.conf`, or `/etc/isimip-qc.conf`.
 The config file needs to have a section `isimip-qc` and uses lower case variables and underscores, e.g.:
     ```